How Much Does a Structural Engineer Cost in the UK?

 Structural inspection without full report: £175 to £300

 Sometimes you do not need a full written report, only professional advice.
-In these cases the engineer may offer a shorter visit with verbal feedback and a brief email summary.
-This is useful for early guidance before you commit to a full design.
+The engineer visits with verbal feedback and a brief email summary.
+Useful for early guidance before you commit to a full design.

 Retrospective calculations: £350 to £750